Putting It Together (1999 Broadway Version)

 Inspiration

-Putting It Together was developed partly in response to the many requests for an updated version of the Sondheim revue Side By Side By Sondheim.
-But, the composer did not want to create just another revue, so he and director Julia McKenzie devised a loose plot involving two couples at a party in a Manhattan apartment.
+Putting It Together was developed partly in response to the many requests for an updated version of the Sondheim revue, Side by Side by Sondheim, but the composer did not want to create just another revue, so he and director Julia McKenzie devised a loose plot that involves two couples at a party in a Manhattan apartment.
 Many of the classic Sondheim songs presented appear in an entirely different context from the manner in which they were originally written, so the show is billed as a "review" (rather than a revue ) of the composer's work.

 Productions

-This production then transferred to Broadway, opening on November 21, 1999 at the Ethel Barrymore Theatre, where it ran for 101 performances and 22 previews and closed February 20, 2000.
+This production then transferred to Broadway, opening on November 21, 1999, at the Ethel Barrymore Theatre, where it ran for 101 performances and 22 previews, closing February 20, 2000.
 It was directed by Eric D. Schaeffer and choreographed by Bob Avian, with the cast featuring Burnett (The Wife), Barrowman (The Younger Man) and Pinchot (The Observer) reprising their roles, with George Hearn (The Husband) and Ruthie Henshall (The Younger Woman).
 Kathie Lee Gifford replaced Burnett at some performances.

 Cultural Influence